Furnace Repair Checklist

 - Put in the new filter with the arrow facing toward the heating system to avoid damage.

-Flat filters need to be replaced every month, while pleated filters should be used for around three months.
-You may also buy a washable filter that will last about 10 years.
+Flat filters need to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you might have to replace your filter more often.

 To make changing your filter smoother down the line, write with a permanent writing tool on your heater housing or ductwork to indicate the airflow direction and filter size.